 We offer 2 and 4 week attachments.
-Student have the choice of either volunteering with the Community Legal Clinics (CLCs) or the Criminal Legal Aid Scheme (CLAS).
+Student can volunteer with either the Community Legal Clinics (CLCs) or the Criminal Legal Aid Scheme (CLAS).
 Both offer students an insight into the legal aid ecosystem.
 Where possible, students can also attend the community legal clinics, held in the evenings at the Community Development Councils.

 We are looking for students who are committed to using their time during the attachment effectively.
-We hope to allow students to have an enriching experience where they can pick up transferable skills and receive useful feedback.
+We hope to provide students an enriching experience where they can pick up transferable skills and receive useful feedback.
 Please kindly note that while you can state a preference as to the scheme you are interested to volunteer in, LSPBS reserves the right to allocate students to the schemes that are in need of volunteers.
 You will be informed as to the scheme you are allocated to beforehand.

 During the attachment with the CLC, you will: